xdave/typescript-fsa-redux-thunk/README.md

 Promise.
 If you want the result to be a promise, just return one from your worker function; but continue to specify the result as `T` rather than `Promise<T>` (same as 1.x).

+The API has been simplified.
+This release is in preparation for a new project that works with react hooks.
+Coming soon!

 [travis-image]: https://travis-ci.org/xdave/typescript-fsa-redux-thunk.svg?branch=v2
 [travis-url]: https://travis-ci.org/xdave/typescript-fsa-redux-thunk